starcitizen-lug/knowledge-base/wiki/index.md

 > (Apr 25, 2026)
 >
 > Recent issues updating/installing Star Citizen
-> You may see an out of space launcher crash or error code 3004/3005
+> RSI Launcher may crash at calculating disk space.
+You may see an out of space or error code 3004/3005
 > Log may show *"[Pipeline] Phase compute_size timed out after 60000ms, cancelling and skipping."*
 > Sometimes caused by a slow or unreliable network connection.
 >